 An Admin user revoked a worker node membership and the node is no longer a part of the VMware Aria Operations for Logs cluster.

 The VMware Aria Operations for Logs primary node rejected a request by a worker node because the worker node is unknown to the primary.
 If the worker is a valid node and it should be added to the cluster, log in to the worker node, remove its token file and user configuration at /storage/core/loginsight/config/, and run restart loginsight service on the worker node.

 |Primary node||Worker node has entered into maintenance mode||

 A worker node entered into maintenance mode and an Admin user has to remove the worker node from maintenance mode before it can receive configuration changes and serve queries.

 A worker node exited maintenance mode and returned to service.

-The worker node that sends the notification is unable to contact the vRealize Log Insight master node.
-This might indicate that the master node failed, and might need to be restarted.
-If the master node failed, the cluster cannot be configured and queries cannot be submitted until it is back online.
+The worker node that sends the notification is unable to contact the VMware Aria Operations for Logs primary node.
+This notification might indicate that the primary node failed, and might need to be restarted.
+If the primary node failed, the cluster cannot be configured and queries cannot be submitted until it is back online.
 Worker nodes continue to ingest messages.

-Note: You might receive many such notifications because many workers might detect the master node failure independently and raise notifications.
+Note: You might receive many such notifications because many workers might detect the primary node failure independently and raise notifications.

-The worker node that sends the notification is reconnected to the vRealize Log Insight master node.
+The worker node that sends the notification is reconnected to the VMware Aria Operations for Logs primary node.